haroldtreen/readmeio-sync/README.md

 This will generate the `syncConfig.json` file with the proper keys set.

 ### 4) Project Initialization:
 Initialization allows you to download all your existing content from Readme.io.

-It also creates a new `syncPaths.json` file which represents the structure of your documenation and links to all your local content directories.
+It also creates a new `syncPaths.json` file which represents the structure of your documentation and links to all your local content directories.

 Initialize using the `init` command.